-An Open Graph feed makes it possible to retrieve article data directly from your website’s metadata and use it in Heyloyalty.
-By mapping your Open Graph feed correctly, you ensure that the right information—such as title, image, description, and link—is available.
+An Open Graph feed makes it possible to pull article data directly from your website’s metadata and use it in Heyloyalty.
+By mapping your Open Graph feed correctly, you ensure that the right information – such as title, image, description and link – is available.
 You will then be able to insert your articles into your campaigns and automations.

-In this guide, we walk you through step by step how to create and map an Open Graph feed in Heyloyalty, so you can use the content dynamically in your communication.
+In this guide, we will walk you through step-by-step how to create and map an Open Graph feed in Heyloyalty so you can use the content dynamically in your communication.
 The guide assumes that you already have access to the URL of your Open Graph feed.

 Setting up Open Graph feed